Foreign exchange firm OFX does Agile right

 All change

-OFX is a young company, launching in the UK in 2005 as UKForex.
-Over its first decade the company grew into the US, Canadian and Hong Kong markets, and in 2013 listed on the ASX as OzForex.
+OFX began in a garage in Sydney’s Northern Beaches, as a website that compared foreign exchange rates.
+The company soon launched its own money transfer services, expanding to the UK, US, Canadian and Hong Kong markets, and in 2013 listed on the ASX as OzForex.

 Since then OFX (as it is now known) has been scaling-up and now boasts of 156,700 active clients making a total of 3,380 transfers each day.